 In Botswana, no raw meat is allowed past the vet fence if you are travelling north to south OR west to east.

-Just after we arrived in Botswana, we were confused as to which direction we could take raw meat.
-At the time we were travelling west to east.
+Just after arriving in Botswana, we were confused about which direction to take raw meat.
+At the time, we were travelling west to east.

 To our surprise, he closed the fridge lid.

 Confused, we opened it again to remove the two steaks we’d just bought.